Sounds of summer: Where to see music acts in the area

 www.levittdayton.org, 937-333-8400

-Upcoming: Keith Leak & New Mercies, June 18; Juneteenth Concert with Tank and the Bangas, June 19; Vanessa Collier, June 24; Scotty Bratcher Band, June 25; Farewell Angelina, June 26; Making Movies, July 8; Kyshona Armstrong, July 9; Nasty Bingo / Amber Hargett & The Who’s Who, July 10; Seefari, July 15; Sarob / Honey and Blue, July 16; Jamie Suttle, July 17; An Evening with Sinclair, July 22; LowDown Brass Band, July 23; Tommy McGuffey & True Worship, July 24; The Drowsy Lads, July 29; Reverend Horton Heat with The Hackensaw Boys and Kyle Eldridge, July 30; Big Sam’s Funky Nation, July 31; Adam Ezra Group, Aug.
+Upcoming: Scotty Bratcher Band, June 25; Farewell Angelina, June 26; Making Movies, July 8; Kyshona Armstrong, July 9; Nasty Bingo / Amber Hargett & The Who’s Who, July 10; Seefari, July 15; Sarob / Honey and Blue, July 16; Jamie Suttle, July 17; An Evening with Sinclair, July 22; LowDown Brass Band, July 23; Tommy McGuffey & True Worship, July 24; The Drowsy Lads, July 29; Reverend Horton Heat with The Hackensaw Boys and Kyle Eldridge, July 30; Big Sam’s Funky Nation, July 31; Adam Ezra Group, Aug.
 5; Bassel & The Supernaturals, Aug.
 6; Air Force Band of Flight: Flight One; Hometown Heroes Concert, Aug.
 7; The Pietasters, Aug.
 12; The Katawicks / Neo-American Pioneers, Aug.
 13; Dayton Funk All-Stars, Aug.
 14; Alvin Youngblood Hart, Aug.
 19; Shayna Steele, Aug.
 20; C Baccus & Co, Aug.
 21; John King, Aug.
 26; Nicky Kay’s Trio / Cherry Lee & The Hot Rod Hounds, Aug.
 27; Southern Avenue, Aug.
 28; John McEuen and the String Wizards Present: Will the Circle Be Unbroken?, Sept.
 2; TBA, Sept.
 3; Dayton Salsa Project, Sept.
 4; K Carter / Mariah J, Sept.
 9; The Repeating Arms, Sept.
 10; Dave Greer’s Classic Jazz Stompers, Sept.
 11; Wright State Arts Live!
 A Celebration of Fine and Performing Arts, Sept.
 16; Puzzle of Light / The Elements, Sept.
 17; Ohio Players, Sept.
 18; Matt Maher, Sept.
 26

 Rose Music Center at The Heights